camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/40-subprocesses/20-call-activity.html.md

 </callActivity>
 ```

-Furthermore, you can configure the call activity, that all process variables are passed to the subprocess and vice versa.
-The process variables have the same name in the parent process as in the subprocess.
+Furthermore, you can configure the call activity so that all process variables are passed to the subprocess and vice versa.
+The process variables have the same name in the main process as in the subprocess.

 ```xml
 <callActivity id="callSubProcess" calledElement="checkCreditProcess" >